rnowotniak/honeyspy2006/README.md

 inetd for e.g.).
 Simple modules are available to simulate vulnerable or weird services.

+Full project description and usage is presented in this [document](docs/honeyspy-pl.pdf) (in Polish).

 ## Requirements
 * Perl 5.6 or newer